Carneby History, Family Crest & Coats of Arms

 Carneby Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Carneby have been found, including Carnaby, Carnabey and others.

 Early Notables of the Carneby family (pre 1700)

-of Northumberland...
-Another 27 words (2 lines of text) are included under the topic Early Carneby Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Carneby Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Carneby family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Carneby, or a variant listed above: Elizabeth Carnaby who settled in Virginia in 1741.